Death in the Afternoon

 Common Mistake

-A common mistake is pouring too much absinthe, which can overpower the delicate flavors of the champagne.
+A common mistake is using too much absinthe, which can overpower the champagne and alter the drink's intended balance.

 Frequently Asked Questions